|Profile||General | EIA profile | SEA profile|

 - An identification and evaluation potential positive and negative impacts: direct and indirect, immediate and long-term, major and secondary, local and distant impacts of the project on the environment.

-- An analysis of alternatives
+- An analysis of alternatives ("replacing solutions")

 - An estimation of the types and amounts of expected residues and emmissions (pollution of water, air and soil, noise, vibrations ect) caused by the project.

-- A description of measures for eliminating, reducing or compensating the negative effects of the project on the environment and of alternative measures or interventions
+- A description of measures for eliminating, reducing or compensating the negative effects of the project on the environment and of alternative measures or interventions that can not be compensated but prioritaire in nature, the landscape or the human environment

 - A brief description of the methods used for the public consultations and its results